Rhein-IP Logo

 Costs not covered by this calculator

 The calculator reflects EPO procedural fees only.
-Additional costs include professional fees (typically –), translations required for national validation, and individual country validation fees.
-The Unitary Patent route eliminates per-country validation fees for participating member states.
+Additional costs include the professional representative's fees (typically ), translations required for national validation, and per-country validation fees.
+The Unitary Patent eliminates per-country validation fees for the participating Member States.

 Costs are calculated on the basis of the current EPO fee schedule.